Joseph A. TuranoJoseph Turano Clark Hill

 Joseph A. Turano

-Joe has also successfully represented clients in professional liability matters and in medical and pharmaceutical product liability litigation.
+Joe has also successfully represented clients in professional liability matters, medical and pharmaceutical product liability litigation and transportation litigation.
 Joe also has experience as a trial attorney in the areas of insurance defense, complex coverage disputes and fidelity bond and surety matters.

 - Defense verdict in a jury trial in the 48th District Court of Tarrant County, Texas.
 This medical malpractice case was brought against two family practice physicians and their practice group alleging that they failed to diagnose a condition called pseudotumor cerebri in a 14-year-old girl.
 The girl eventually suffered from severe vision loss and she and her family sought damages in excess of $3 million.